 Creating a culture of security represents a slow, cultural shift for many organizations.
 Behaviorally-focused training and ongoing testing can be key to improving employee awareness and knowledge of security best practices.
 Despite many organizations' efforts to improve knowledge of phishing, employee open rates and clicks have increased slightly over the past year.
 It's become clear training isn't always enough.

-However, file integrity monitoring can be a source of support, regardless of where you stand in regard to security knowledge maturity.
-In other cases, for resource-strapped organizations, sophisticated and easy-to-use file monitoring tools can free up security resources necessary to improve education programs and other tools necessary for full cultural change.
+However, file integrity monitoring can be a source of support, regardless of where you stand regarding security knowledge maturity.
+In other cases, for resource-strapped organizations, sophisticated and easy-to-use file monitoring tools can help free up security resources necessary to improve education programs and other tools necessary for full cultural change.

-Maintaining data integrity requires more than just policy, education, and access governance—though these factors are crucial.
+Maintaining data integrity requires more than just policy, education, and access governance—although these factors are crucial.
 It's no longer possible to maintain security on a threat-by-threat basis.
-Instead, Black Stratus writes that tools are necessary to identify "malicious behavior and [give] your IT team tools/data to respond to emerging threats."
+Ultimately, this reactive approach will not effectively identify threats such as zero-day attacks.
+Modern-day FIM solutions are necessary to identify malicious behavior and any circumvented processes/activities and to give your IT team the right tools/data to respond to consistently emerging threats.

-File integrity monitoring allows your security program to grow and scale, even as threats change, by providing you with a baseline to expand your security and improve your policies.
-When your infrastructure and network inevitably grow and change, the most effective file-monitoring technologies can scale seamlessly along with your changes.
+File integrity monitoring allows your security program to grow and scale, even as threats change, by eliminating change noise and automating actions, activities, and processes to expand your security capabilities.
+When your infrastructure and network constantly grow and transform to meet new IT requirements and objectives, the most effective file-monitoring technologies can scale seamlessly along with your needs.

 FIM and IT Security

-The right file integrity monitoring tool can be an invaluable asset to various aspects of your information security program.
-From mitigating human-related and administrative risks to unauthorized access prevention, the most sophisticated file integrity monitoring tools can significantly free security resources and enable quick detection when your safeguards aren't effective.
+The right file integrity monitoring tool can be an invaluable asset to various aspects of your information security strategy and ability to reduce IT risk.
+From mitigating human-related and administrative risks to unauthorized access prevention, the most sophisticated file integrity monitoring tools can significantly free security resources and enable immediate detection when your safeguards aren't effective.

-To discover more about how CimTrak can support your security program's broad objectives and goals in the year to come, click here for a free demo!
+To discover more about how CimTrak can support your security program's broad objectives and goals in the year to come, get an instant download of the CimTrak Technical Summary!